+7 (707) 051 22 20

 Progress monitoring

-Every 10 sessions, we check progress against the plan and change methods and goals if needed.
+Every 10 sessions, we compare progress with the plan and adjust methods and goals if needed.

 Result